Dissociative disorders are a range of conditions that can cause physical and psychological problems.

 Dissociative identity disorder

-Someone diagnosed with dissociative identity disorder may feel uncertain about their identity and who they are.
+Someone diagnosed with DID may feel uncertain about their identity and who they are.

 They may feel the presence of other identities, each with their own names, voices, personal histories and mannerisms.